 When asked if Trump would survive a challenge from Republicans in a primary, Bannon scoffed, calling the process “symbolic” and not “serious.”
 He also warned the president about getting ahead in a tough year, with Mueller’s imminent report.

 “I think that 2019 is going to be the most vitriolic year in American politics since before the Civil War.
 And I include Vietnam in that.
 I think we’re in, I think we’re in for a very nasty 2019.”

 He may be right.
-And some Americans are locked, loaded, and bracing for the first volley to fly.We value your comments!
-Please weigh in on our comment section below.
+And some Americans are locked, loaded, and bracing for the first volley to fly.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com